ktaylor63/southeast/site/content/news/public-input-sought-on-restoring-cape-fear-river-natural-resources-near-wilmington.md

 updated: 'October 20th, 2016'
 ---

-**NAVASSA, NC** – State and federal agencies are seeking public participation to identify opportunities to restore natural resources damaged due to decades of contamination from a former wood treatment operation near Wilmington.
+**Navassa, North Carolina** – State and federal agencies are seeking public participation to identify opportunities to restore natural resources damaged due to decades of contamination from a former wood treatment operation near Wilmington.

 The agencies released a restoration scoping document today that details the environmental injuries from the wood treatment operation in Navassa, a small town in southeastern North Carolina.
 The scoping document describes concepts for restoring the resources, criteria for identifying suitable restoration projects, and an explanation of the restoration planning process.